pymc-devs/pymc/docs/source/contributing/implementing_distribution.md

 1. By default, the first and last values (edges) of the `Domain` are not compared (they are used for other things).
 If it is important to test the edge of the `Domain`, the edge values can be repeated.
 This is done by the `Bool`: `Bool = Domain([0, 0, 1, 1], "int64")`
 3. There are some default domains (such as `R` and `Rplus`) that you can use for testing your new distribution, but it's also perfectly fine to create your own domains inside the test function if there is a good reason for it (e.g., when the default values lead too many extreme unlikely combinations that are not very informative about the correctness of the implementation).
 4. By default, a random subset of 100 `param` x `paramdomain` combinations is tested, to keep the test runtime under control.
 When testing your shiny new distribution, you can temporarily set `n_samples=-1` to force all combinations to be tested.
 This is important to avoid your `PR` leading to surprising failures in future runs whenever some bad combinations of parameters are randomly tested.
-5. On GitHub some tests run twice, under the `aesara.config.floatX` flags of `"float64"` and `"float32"`.
+5. On GitHub some tests run twice, under the `pytensor.config.floatX` flags of `"float64"` and `"float32"`.
 However, the reference Python functions will run in a pure "float64" environment, which means the reference and the PyMC results can diverge quite a lot (e.g., underflowing to `-np.inf` for extreme parameters).
 You should therefore make sure you test locally in both regimes.
-A quick and dirty way of doing this is to temporarily add `aesara.config.floatX = "float32"` at the very top of file, immediately after `import aesara`.
+A quick and dirty way of doing this is to temporarily add `pytensor.config.floatX = "float32"` at the very top of file, immediately after `import pytensor`.
 Remember to set `n_samples=-1` as well to test all combinations.
 The test output will show what exact parameter values lead to a failure.
 If you are confident that your implementation is correct, you may opt to tweak the decimal precision with `select_by_precision`, or adjust the tested `Domain` values.
 In extreme cases, you can mark the test with a conditional `xfail` (if only one of the sub-methods is failing, they should be separated, so that the `xfail` is as narrow as possible):

 ```python